 Yes.
 If your false alarm activations were caused by unusual circumstances, and you have taken steps to correct the problem, you can request a waiver.
 Within 15 days of receiving the notice, please write or e-mail the Alarm Administrator, Anke De Smet, at 1051 Junction Boulevard, Roseville, CA 95678 or at email@example.com.
 The Chief of Police or his designee will render a decision in writing.
 Waivers are not granted often, and are reserved for unusual circumstances.

-Be sure to include the following with your appeal:
+Be sure to include the following information with your appeal:

 - Your name